 To compile the WARC Media 100, we track different advertising competitions around the world – all of them require entrants to show the impact of media on the campaign.
 Campaigns (and the brands and agencies behind them) are awarded points based on the prizes they win in those competitions.

 The WARC Media 100 methodology follows the approach of the WARC Effective 100 methodology (previously the “WARC 100”), which was developed in consultation with an independent third party: Douglas West, professor of marketing and programme director at Kings College, London.

-In order of overall show weighting, the 2019 results of the following shows are included in this year’s rankings:
+The show list for the 2021 rankings has been frozen from 2020, due to the disruption caused by the COVID-19 pandemic.
+In order of overall show weighting, following shows are included in this year’s rankings:

 How we select the shows